Royals vs. Blue Jays Player Props Betting Odds

-The Toronto Blue Jays host the Kansas City Royals at Rogers Centre on Saturday at 3:07 PM ET.
-Those looking to place a player prop bet can find odds for Bobby Witt Jr. and others in this matchup.
+Bookmakers have set player props for Bobby Witt Jr. and others when the Toronto Blue Jays host the Kansas City Royals at Rogers Centre on Sunday at 1:37 PM ET.

 Bet on this matchup or its props with BetMGM!